-- 1. Understand the historical and scientific origins and limitations of Counselling Psychology as a discipline; - 2.
-Use scientific and evidence-based reasoning to critically evaluate psychological arguments and develop their own perspective on debates within Counselling Psychology by the systematic analysis of multiple perspectives, their interrelationships, and their ethical and contextual underpinnings; - 3.
+- 1. Understand the historical and scientific origins and limitations of psychology as a discipline; - 2.
+Use scientific and evidence-based reasoning to critically evaluate psychological arguments and develop their own perspective on debates within psychology by the systematic analysis of multiple perspectives, their interrelationships, and their ethical and contextual underpinnings: - 3.
 Show knowledge and critical understanding of how core areas within the discipline have conceptualised factors that influence psychological behaviours, experience and functioning; - 4.
 Identify and evaluate, meaningfully, significant patterns, variability and diversity in the full range of psychological behaviour, experience and functioning; - 5.
 Problem solve by developing and evaluating research questions; - 6.
 Demonstrate substantial and competent research skills through the appropriate and critical use of research paradigms, and a range of qualitative and quantitative research methods and measurement techniques; including: statistical reasoning; comprehension and use of numerical and other data, including presenting and analysing complex data sets by a variety of methods; - 7.
 Show knowledge of some of the cutting edge research in specialised and/or applied areas of psychology; - 8.
-Initiate, design, conduct with appropriate supervision, and report an ethical empirical research project on a topic within Counselling Psychology, and recognise its methodological and ethical limits; - 9.
-Use effective and fluent written, oral and visual communication to convey ideas and research findings;
+Initiate, design, conduct with appropriate supervision, and report an ethical empirical research project on a topic within psychology, and recognise its methodological and ethical limits;

-- 10. Learn independently through self-reflection, the evaluation of strengths and weaknesses, self-directed study, and self and task management to meet set objectives; - 11.
-Demonstrate team working skills through awareness and sensitivity to the contextual and interpersonal features of group work; - 12.
-Review and evaluate the application of psychology generally to a counselling setting.
+- 9. Use effective and fluent written, oral and visual communication to convey ideas and research findings; - 10.
+Learn independently through self-reflection, the evaluation of strengths and weaknesses, self-directed study, and self and task management to meet set objectives; - 11.
+Demonstrate team working skills through awareness and sensitivity to the contextual and interpersonal features of group work